Jvheaney/ru-social/README.md

 # RU Social

 The date is January 14, 2020.
-You've come up with a funny idea to make a dating app for your university (at the time named, Ryerson University) while working out.
+You've come up with a funny idea to make a dating app for your university (at the time, Ryerson University) while working out.
 It will be called RU Mine.
 You message your friends, tell them your idea, and a close friend of yours agrees to make it with you.
 You tell him, "If the domain is available, I will build it".

 It was available.